YehudaGN/Desert-Runner/README.md

 Wednesday - 8/18/21 - I will have  done some css to display the page nicely

 Thursday Morning - 8/19/21 - The final polishing will be done.

+<h1> Bonus Features </h1>

+Bonus features include:

+Implementing random terrain generation

+Calculating the increase in difficulty with regards to platforms at different heights so that it will still be playable.